countable-web/open-source-corporation/product/DISCOVERY.md

   * Set up a weekly or bi-weekly sprint meeting with product owner and team.
 What other meetings should we attend?
 Book these.
   * What are the first key deliverables, by whom, and by when, in order to accelerate the project?

-Consider the Business Model Canvas, as a visual guide for this process.

 ## User Experience Design (UX) Planning

 The next phase of the project after discovery is to use the above answers to develop a [user experience design](./USER_EXPERIENCE_DESIGN.md) research plan.